eliranwong/toolmate/README.md

 ## NEW – A More Capable Agent than ToolMate AI

-Building upon the capabilities of ToolMate AI and AgentMake AI, we have developed a more advanced AI assistant: **ComputeMate AI**.
+Building upon the capabilities of ToolMate AI and [AgentMake AI](https://github.com/eliranwong/agentmake), we have developed a more advanced AI assistant: **ComputeMate AI**.

 Learn more here: [https://github.com/eliranwong/computemate](https://github.com/eliranwong/computemate)

-## ToolMate AI vs ComputeMate AI
+## Comparison - ToolMate AI vs ComputeMate AI

 | Feature                     | ToolMate AI | ComputeMate AI |
 |-----------------------------|-------------|----------------|